Faculty and Courses

 About the Course

-Responding to the 100-year anniversary of the First World War, Conflict, Trauma and Collective Memory: Psychology and the Great War looks at what that conflict and others have taught psychologists about conflict, trauma and collective memory.
+Conflict, Trauma and Collective Memory looks at what that conflict and others have taught psychologists about conflict, trauma and collective memory.
+Responding initially to the centenary of the First World War, the course also addresses the impact on civilians leading to the destruction of communities and the mass movement of refugees from war zones in a variety of conflicts, as well as the impact of shocks like pandemic.
 The course includes several field trips around London to museums and sites.
 Learn more about PSY400.1 here.

 About the Professor